April 2024 update

 As of November 2020, groundwater use within the SRGWMA totals around 5 billion gallons annually from 238 active water-appropriation permits.
 The total authorized volume for groundwater and surface water as of November 2020, was 10,796.9 million gallons and the latest total volume used reported was 4,799.1 MGY in 2019.
 Surface water authorizations from the Fishhook and Straight Rivers accounts for 76.5 million gallons or 0.68% of all SRGWMA authorizations.

-1 Water use reports are due by February 15 of the following year; therefore, 2020 water use data was not available at the time this report was completed.
+Water use1 and active permits within the SRGWMA.2 1 Water use reports are due by February 15 of the following year; therefore, 2020 water use data was not available at the time this report was completed.
+2 Minnesota Permitting and Reporting System (MPARS) electronic water use records date back to 1988.

 As of November 2020, there were 238 active water appropriation permits within the SRGWMA with the following use type classifications and associated water use.